bosskabouter/volatalk/README.md

 #### Doesn't anything like this exist?

-Since VolaTALK does not capture any data, no money can be made with it.
-No commercial party would be interested in building anything like this.
-A Dollar for a Click...
+Since VolaTALK does not capture any data, no money can be harvested so no commercial party would have any interest  in building anything like this.
+A Dollar for a Click... at least.

 ## Table of Contents